JFLarvoire/SysToolsLib/README.md

 Major highlights:

 - Directory management tools, to search, compare, weight, update, recurse, etc.
-  They all support Unicode names, paths > 260 characters, junctions, file & directory symlinks.
+  They all support Unicode names in any code page, paths > 260 characters, junctions, file & directory symlinks.
 - Windows clipboard content filtering tools.
 They bring the power of the command line to all GUI apps!
 - System management tools.
 Manage the hardware, BIOS, hard disks, drivers, etc.